Causes and risks for obesity in childrenOverweight in children - causes and risks

 The term eating disorders refers to a group of medical problems that have an unhealthy focus on eating, dieting, losing or gaining weight, and body image.
 Examples of eating disorders are:

 Obesity and eating disorders often occur at the same time in teens and young adults who may be unhappy with their body image.

-Some children are at greater risk of obesity because of genetic factors.
+Some children are at greater risk for obesity because of genetic factors.
 They have inherited genes from their parents that make their bodies gain weight easily.
 This would have been a very good trait hundreds of years ago, when food was hard to find and people were very active.
 Today, though, this can work against people who have these genes.

 Genetics is not the only cause of obesity.
 To become obese, children must also eat more calories than they need for growth and energy.

 Obesity may be linked to rare genetic conditions, such as Prader Willi syndrome.

 Certain medical conditions can increase a child's appetite.
-These include hormone disorders or low thyroid function, and certain medicines, such as steroids or anti-seizure medications.
-Over time, any of these can increase the risk of obesity.
+These include hormone disorders or low thyroid function, and certain medicines, such as steroids or anti-seizure medicines.
+Over time, any of these can increase the risk for obesity.